The Chi-Lites: Forming and early career

 Noting that the name Hi-lites was already in use and wanting to honor their home town they changed their name to Marshall & the Chi-Lites in 1964.
 Under their new name they recorded four songs: "Pretty Girl" written by Record, who also was on lead, "Love Bandit" written by Jones with Thompson on lead, "Price of Love" and "Baby It's Time".
 Clarence Johnson left the group later that year, and their name was subsequently shortened to the Chi-Lites.
 Eugene Record was the musical group's sole songwriter and lead singer.
 Record never collaborated with members outside his singing group.
-In 1968, the group meet with record producer Carl Davis and signed a contract with Brunswick Records out of Chicago.
+In 1968, the group met with record producer Carl Davis and signed a contract with Brunswick Records out of Chicago.
 The Chi-Lites with members Record, Thompson, Lester and Jones recorded their first charting song, "Give It Away" written by Davis and Record.
 The single became a top ten Billboard R&B hit spending nine weeks on the chart and peaking at No. 10 on March 15, 1969.